-- Speech Recognition
+Automatic Speech Recognition

-- Named Entity Recognition
+- Speech Recognition Documentation

 NVIDIA’s platforms and application frameworks enable developers to build a wide array of AI applications.
 Consider potential algorithmic bias when choosing or creating the models being deployed.
 Work with the model’s developer to ensure that it meets the requirements for the relevant industry and use case; that the necessary instruction and documentation are provided to understand error rates, confidence intervals, and results; and that the model is being used under the conditions and in the manner intended.